buildsec/frsca/docs/content/docs/help/using-cue.md

 ## CUE Module Structure

-The top level of the Secure Software Factory (SSF) is structured as a [CUE module](https://cuelang.org/docs/concepts/packages/) and follows the [schema/policy/data](https://cuelang.org/docs/concepts/packages/#file-organization) pattern for organizing the files.
+The top level of the Secure Software Factory (FRSCA) is structured as a [CUE module](https://cuelang.org/docs/concepts/packages/) and follows the [schema/policy/data](https://cuelang.org/docs/concepts/packages/#file-organization) pattern for organizing the files.